Skip to main content

 Working condition

-Employers must ensure employee safety, health and welfare at work which includes maintaining safe workplaces, preventing risks and improper conduct and providing training on health and safety.
-The Workplace Relations Commission has a Code of Practice: Grievance and Disciplinary Procedures which states that employers should have written grievance and disciplinary procedures.
+Employers must ensure employee safety, health and welfare at work, including maintaining safe workplaces, preventing risks and providing training on health and safety.
+The Workplace Relations Commission also publishes a Code of Practice on grievance and disciplinary procedures, and employers are expected to have appropriate written procedures in place.

 Leaves